Ambusy/XeditPc/README.md

 # XeditPc
 Clone of the IBM® editor for VM-CMS of the 1980's

 A 90% copy of the original possibilities.

-Includes an interpretor for Rexx® to implement the command language.
+Written in Visual Basic.
+Includes an interpreter for Rexx® to implement the Xedit-commands in Rexx, also written in VB.

 As a user, extract the "bin/release" folder somewhere on your disk and execute the XeditPc program.
 No need to install